Imprecise Label Learning: A Unified Framework for Learning with Various Imprecise Label Configurations: Introduction

-While these methods have demonstrated potential in handling individual configurations of imprecise labels, their approaches often differ substantially, as depicted in \cref{fig:pipeline}, since they are each tailored to a specific form of label imprecision.
-This not only imposes the challenge of needing to devise a solution for every new type of label imprecision encountered or designed but also complicates the deployment of a \emph{unified} solution in practical settings, where annotations can be highly complex and involve multiple coexisting label imprecision configurations.
-Some recent work has also attempted to address the learning problem with combinations of imprecise labels, such as partial noisy label learning \cite{lian2022arnet,xu2023dali} and semi-supervised partial label learning \cite{wang2019partial,wang2020semi}.
-However, the intrinsic solution of each scenario still makes it fundamentally impossible to build a \emph{unified} solution to include \emph{any} label configuration unless they are designed in an ad-hoc manner due to the variations in annotations.
+While prior arts have demonstrated success in handling individual configurations of label imprecision, their approaches often differ substantially.
+They are tailored to a \textit{specific} form of imprecision, as depicted in \cref{fig:pipeline}.
+Such specificity not only imposes the necessity of devising a solution for emerging types of label imprecision scenarios, but also complicates the deployment in practical settings, where the annotations can be highly complex and may involve \textit{multiple coexisting and interleaved} imprecision configurations.
+For instance, considering a scenario where both noisy labels and partial labels appear together, it might be challenging to adapt previous methods in NLL or PLL to this scenario since they either rely on the assumption of definite labels \citep{wei2023aggregate} or the existence of the correct label among label candidates \citep{campagner2021learnability}, thus requiring additional algorithmic design.
+In fact, a few recent works have attempted to address the combinations of imprecise labels in this way, such as partial noisy label \citep{lian2022arnet,xu2023dali} and semi-supervised partial label learning \citep{wang2019partial,wang2020semi}.
+However, simply utilizing a more sophisticated or ad-hoc design can hardly scale to other settings.
+In addition, most of these approaches attempt to infer the correct labels given the imprecise information (\textit{e.g.} through consistency with adjacent data \citep{lee2013pseudo,xie2020unsupervised,yao2021instance}, iterative refinement \citep{lv2020progressive,arachie2021constrained}, average over given labels \citep{hullermeier2015superset,lv2023robustness}, etc., to train the model, which inevitably accumulates error during training.

-Moreover, most of these approaches attempt to explicitly or implicitly infer the correct labels given the imprecise label information (\textit{e.g.} through consistency with adjacent data \cite{lee2013pseudo,xie2020unsupervised}, through iterative refinement \cite{lv2020progressive,lian2022irnet}, etc.), to train the model.
-In this paper, we take a different view: rather than viewing the imprecise label information provided as a potentially noisy or incomplete attempt at assigning labels to instances; we treat it generically as information that imposes a deterministic or statistical restriction of actual ground truth labels that are applicable.
-We then train the model over all possible labeling that this imprecise information entails.
-More specifically, for a dataset with samples $X$ and imprecise label information $I$, we treat the inaccessible full and precise labels $Y$ as a latent variable.
-The model is then trained to maximize the likelihood of the provided information $I$.